 Not Guilty Plea

 A not guilty plea is a defendant’s answer to a criminal charge that he or she pleads not guilty to the court upon asking.
 The plea determines how the court will proceed with the trial.
 If a defendant doesn’t enter a plea at all, the court will file a not guilty plea on the defendant’s behalf.
-In many cases, a plea of not guilty will be followed by efforts to a jury trial.
-It depends on your Pittsburgh Criminal Lawyer how to set a court date and argue on your behalf at trial.Criminal Charges and Not Guilty Plea
+In many cases, a plea of not guilty will be followed by efforts to obtain a jury trial.
+It depends on your Pittsburgh Criminal Defense Lawyer how to set a court date and argue on your behalf at trial.Criminal Charges and Not Guilty Plea

 It is obvious that a defendant who pleads not guilty is refuting all charges against him or her.
-There are many reasons to enter a not guilty plea, such as legal strategy that influences the plea.
+There are many reasons to enter a not guilty plea, such as a legal strategy that influences the plea.
 If you are innocent and want to get the opportunity to have your case tried before a jury, you enter into a not guilty plea.
 Similarly, if the defendant doesn’t believe the charge is justified, he or she may enter a not guilty plea.

 - Investigate the facts or legal issues are in conflict